skyglass/product-shop-01/README.md

 - this script will build docker images, push them to container registry and deploy images to kubernetes cluster

 - Warning!
-Application Docker image is built with secret Environment Variables from generated `.env.prod.subst`
+Application Docker image is built with secret Environment Variables from generated `application/.env.prod.subst`
-- `.env.prod.subst` is included in .gitignore, but anyone who has access to docker image can find the secret values!
+- `application/.env.prod.subst` is included in .gitignore, but anyone who has access to docker image can find the secret values!
 - Make sure that docker images are stored in private Container Registry and never shared publicly!
 - In this guide we use Azure Private Container Registry
+- Don't Panic! `application/.env.prod` is NOT included in .gitignore, which is done on purpose!
+There is no secret information in this file.
+It is only a template to generate `application/.env.prod.subst`.
+Please, don't include it in .gitignore, or it will break github actions pipeline.

 - run `kubectl get pods` and make sure that `application` and `mongodb` containers are RUNNING